william-deaffie/william-deaffie/README.md

 ## Hi there 👋

-⚡ Fun fact: ...Octopuses only have only one type of photoreceptor in their eyes, meaning they likely see the world in shades of grey.
+⚡ Fun fact: Octopuses only have only one type of photoreceptor in their eyes, meaning they likely see the world in shades of grey.
 Good thing they come equipped with those opsins.

 <!--
 **william-deaffie/william-deaffie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.